tony19/logback-android/README.md

 Build
 -----
-`logback-android` is built with Apache Maven 2+.
+`logback-android` is built with Gradle 2.12+.
 Use these commands to create the uber JAR (with debug symbols).

     git clone git://github.com/tony19/logback-android.git
     cd logback-android